 Yes!!!!
 I thought with excitement.
 No school!!!

-I ran back upstairs to tell Yaelli when suddenly I realized that this means something was wrong.
+I ran back upstairs to tell my sister when suddenly I realized that this meant something was wrong.

 ”I don’t know.”
 She answered, avoiding my gaze.
 “Now eat your breakfast nicely and go feed that crazy dog.”